conan-io/docs/reference/conanfile/attributes.rst

 deprecated
 ----------

-This attribute declares that recipe is deprecated, causing user-friendly warning message to be emitted whenever recipe is used.
+This attribute declares that the recipe is deprecated, causing a user-friendly warning message to be emitted whenever it is used.
 For example, the following code:

 .. code-block:: python